IDX-services/idx-dmp-android-sdk/README.md

     EventRequestProperties eventRequestProperties = new EventRequestProperties();

     // Set the relevant properties
-    eventRequestProperties.url = "/examplePage"; // Replace with the specific page URL or identifier eventRequestProperties.title = "Example Page Title"; // Replace with the specific page title eventRequestProperties.domain = "your-domain.com"; // Replace with your domain
+    eventRequestProperties.setUrl("/examplePage"); // Replace with the specific page URL or identifier eventRequestProperties.setTitle("Example Page Title"); // Replace with the specific page title eventRequestProperties.setDomain("your-domain.com"); // Replace with your domain
-    eventRequestProperties.author = "author"; // Replace with the author of the page eventRequestProperties.category = "category"; // Replace with the category of the page eventRequestProperties.description = "This is an example page."; // Replace with the description of the page eventRequestProperties.tags = Arrays.asList("tag1", "tag2", "tag3"); // Replace with the tags related to the page
+    eventRequestProperties.setAuthor("author"); // Replace with the author of the page eventRequestProperties.setCategory("category"); // Replace with the category of the page eventRequestProperties.setDescription("This is an example page."); // Replace with the description of the page eventRequestProperties.setTags(Arrays.asList("tag1", "tag2", "tag3")); // Replace with the tags related to the page

     // Send the event
     dmpAdBuilder.sendEventRequest(eventRequestProperties);